Internet Explorer: Internet Explorer 10

-Internet Explorer 10 is the tenth major version of Internet Explorer, released on October 26, 2012, for Windows 7, Windows Server 2008 R2 and as the default web browser for Windows 8 and Windows Server 2012.
+Internet Explorer 10 is the tenth major version of Internet Explorer, released on October 26, 2012, and is the default web browser for Windows 8 and Windows Server 2012.
+It became available for Windows 7 SP1 and Windows Server 2008 R2 SP1 in February 2013.

 Internet Explorer 11

-Internet Explorer 11 is featured in Windows 8.1, which was released on October 17, 2013.
+Internet Explorer 11 is featured in Windows 8.1, Windows Server 2012 R2 and Windows RT 8.1, which was released on October 17, 2013.
 It includes an incomplete mechanism for syncing tabs.
 It is a major update to its developer tools, enhanced scaling for high DPI screens, HTML5 prerender and prefetch, hardware-accelerated JPEG decoding, closed captioning, HTML5 full screen, and is the first Internet Explorer to support WebGL and Google's protocol SPDY (starting at v3).
 This version of IE has features dedicated to Windows 8.1, including cryptography (WebCrypto), adaptive bitrate streaming (Media Source Extensions) and Encrypted Media Extensions.

 Internet Explorer 11 was made available for Windows 7 users to download on November 7, 2013, with Automatic Updates in the following weeks.

 Internet Explorer 11's user agent string now identifies the agent as "Trident" (the underlying browser engine) instead of "MSIE".
 It also announces compatibility with Gecko (the browser engine of Firefox).

 Microsoft claimed that Internet Explorer 11, running the WebKit SunSpider JavaScript Benchmark, was the fastest browser as of October 15, 2013.

-Internet Explorer 11 was made available for Windows Server 2012 and Windows Embedded 8 Standard, the only still supported edition of Windows 8 in April 2019.
+Internet Explorer 11 was made available for Windows Server 2012 and Windows Embedded 8 Standard in April 2019.